 When driving, remember to keep to your lane; the Cayman Islands are a British overseas territory and driving is on the left.

 Buses operate various routes on Grand Cayman, but they're mostly used by Caymanians who are commuting to work, and they won't bother stopping if they're full.
 The routes reach all parts of the island, including frequent stops (every 20 minutes) along Seven Mile Beach.
 If you'd like to hop on the bus, simply flag it down from the side of the road.
 Service runs from about 6 a.m. to 9 or 11 p.m., depending on the route and the day.
 Bus fares cost less than $2 a ride.

 Taxis can be a convenient alternative to driving a rental car, but most only congregate around Seven Mile Beach, cruise ship terminals, the airports and the hotels.
 Fares are regulated by the government and taxi drivers should have official rates posted in the vehicle.
 As always, travelers should agree to the fare before entering the taxi.

 Rental bikes are second in popularity to rental cars, especially on the smaller of the three Cayman Islands, where there is no public transportation system.
 You'll find that many of the area hotels have bicycles available to rent; you can also find bike rentals near some of the larger attractions, such as Seven Mile Beach.

 To get to either Cayman Brac or Little Cayman, private boat operators are available from Grand Cayman.
 Chartering a boat can get expensive, so it's best to plan your island-hopping itinerary strategically.
-To plan a day trip, make reservations through your hotel concierge or the local marina.
+To plan a daytrip, make reservations through your hotel concierge or the local marina.